independentdatalab/nf-riboseq/README.md

 nextflow run main.nf -c my.config -profile awsbatch
 ```

+## Troubleshooting

+### Failed alignment or indexing

+If you get an error during alignment or indexing, check that the file locations
+are set-up correctly, remove bowtie index directory and run the pipeline again without
+`-resume` option.

+It is possible that during previous run indexing completed only partially, but the directory
+with the index was already created.
+This can happen when the pipeline was interrupted
+due to lost internet connection, or lack of available memory or killed by the user.
+The pipeline then identifies the presence of index directory, and assumes that
+indexing can be skipped.
+Removing index directory will force the pipeline to index again.

 # License

  This software is distributed under the BSD-style License.
 See LICENSE for details.